aws/aws-encryption-sdk-cli/README.rst

    # Two KMS CMKs
    --master-keys provider=aws-kms key=$KEY_ARN_1 key=$KEY_ARN_2

-   # KMS Alias by name in default region
+   # KMS alias name in default AWS Region
    --master-keys provider=aws-kms key=$ALIAS_NAME

-   # KMS Alias by name in two specific regions
+   # KMS alias name in two AWS Regions
    --master-keys provider=aws-kms key=$ALIAS_NAME region=us-west-2
    --master-keys provider=aws-kms key=$ALIAS_NAME region=eu-central-1

 AWS KMS
 ```````
-If you want to use the ``aws-kms`` master key provider, you can either specify that
+If you want to use the ``aws-kms`` master key provider, you can either specify ``aws-kms``
-as the provider or simply not specify a provider and allow the default value to be used.
+as the provider or do not specify a provider and allow the default value to be used.

-There are some configuration options which are unique to the ``aws-kms`` master key provider:
+You can use the following configuration options only with the ``aws-kms`` master key provider:

-* **profile** : Providing this configuration value will use the specified `named profile`_
+* **profile** : ``aws-encryption-cli`` uses the specified `named profile`_
   credentials.
-* **region** : This allows you to specify the target region.
+* **region** : Specifies the target region.

-The logic for determining which region to use is shown in the pseudocode below:
+The following logic determines which region to use:

 .. code-block:: python

-   if key ID is an ARN:
+   if key ID is a CMK ARN:
-      use region identified in ARN
+      use region in the ARN
    else:
       if region is specified:
          use region